JNRowe/jnrowe-misc/doc/removed.rst

 ``fossil``
 ''''''''''

-    There is now a version in the tree, and the ``ebuilds`` will still exist in ``::fixes`` until a version has equal keywords.
+    There is now a version in the tree, although the ``ebuilds`` will still exist in ``::fixes`` until an upstream ``ebuild`` has equivalent keywords.
     The upgrade isn't exactly seamless, but shouldn't cause significant problems.

-    Note the version numbers in the in-tree versions.
+    Note the version numbers in the in-tree versions, if you're authoring ``ebuilds`` with dependencies on ``fossil``

 :Reason: Moved to ``::shadow``
 :Commit: 1954746e2645ae789cf4aeba7fb5e5ca8985d803